21 Best Apartment Dogs: Hearts to Fit Any Size Space

 Chihuahua

-Tiny Chihuahuas are the perfect size for apartment living, and they can get sufficient exercise just by running around indoors and a daily walk.
+The tiny Chihuahua is the perfect size for apartment living, and can get sufficient exercise just by running around indoors and on a daily walk.

 Best Medium-Sized Apartment Dogs